sujaanr/business-intelligence/README.md

 # Data-Visualization
-Tableau and BI Projects for data analysis and visualaization.
+Tableau and BI Projects for data analysis and visualization.